dovecot/documentation/docs/howto/virtual/postfix.md

 Later on the auth service will be configured to run in the `doveauth` user context.
-Therefore the directory `auth.d/` and its content will be owned by this user, while mails / Sieve-Scripts, will be accessed using the `vmail` context specified in the passwd-file.
+Therefore the directory `auth.d/` and its content will be owned by this user, while mails and Sieve scripts will be accessed using the `vmail` context specified in the passwd-file.

 To keep directory permissions simple these will be stored seperately under